 The relative effect of disturbance was larger at low prey productivity (Rmax) and when there were lower area-specific differences in habitat quality, as quantified by the prey encounter rate in high quality areas (ϕRh).
 Both parameters influenced modelled population density, with whale density increasing with higher prey productivity and larger prey encounter rates.
 The low prey productivity was chosen to reflect the low natural densities of beaked whales, but resulted in that a decrease in ϕRh led to the extinction of the modelled whale population.
 At low whale density there is weak top-down control of prey.
 Because prey growth rate decreases with prey density, weak top-down control of prey implies that there is only a weak increase in prey density during MFAS events and this reduces the opportunity for compensatory feeding by whales post disturbance.
 This mechanism could be driving the stronger relative effect of disturbance at low whale density.

-After the initiation of a constant disturbance regime, we found an initial rapid decrease of population density and a subsequent slower approach to a new stationary state (Fig. 3).
-For Zc, half of the initial decrease in population density had occurred after 2.5 years, on average, but it took another 12.4 years before the population was within 1 per cent of the mean disturbed population density.
 This indicates that there is a least one decade of persistent population decline that could potentially be observed with a monitoring program of sufficient scale and intensity.
-Recovery of the Zc population when MFAS disturbance ceased was slower compared to the initial population decline and took approximately 25 years for Zc.
-This was equivalent to a yearly increase of 1.5%.
 This slow estimated population growth implies that it would require long-term monitoring (several decades) with high scale and intensity to detect any potential signs of population recovery once sonar use ends (Taylor et al., 2007).

 At low densities, demographic stochasticity can have a significant effect on whale population dynamics, and this will make it hard to detect effects of non-lethal disturbances on beaked whale abundance, especially for Md where the predicted effect of disturbance on population density was small.
 In our model there are various sources of stochasticity that influence individual life histories, including random life expectancy and fetal mortality, random waiting period before onset of pregnancy and random sex determination at birth.
 In addition, movement between the discrete spatial units is modelled as a continuous-time Markovian processes (Jones-Todd et al., n.d.).
 The combined effect of these random processes leads to substantial fluctuations of population density around carrying capacity.
 These fluctuations will be enhanced by environmental variability or seasonality, neither of which were considered in our model.
 For example, productivity in the bathypelagic is shown to vary considerably in time and space, and strongly influenced by shifting deep-water currents that bring in nutrient rich waters.
 (Benoit-Bird et al., 2020, 2016; Southall et al., 2019).
 Incorporating these sources of uncertainty into the model will likely further increase the predicted variability in population density, and thereby mask the effect of disturbance on population density.